sfra/jquery.gallery.plugin/README.md

 <ul id="gal_list">drop an image here</ul>
 ```
 for the list where you can drop an enlarged image (which is stored as a name of the file, but it can be easily
-reiplemented).
+used in some different way).

-To init gallery put in script.js the following command:
+To init gallery, put in script.js the following command:

 ```javascript